Maksuda123/todo-app-with-dom/README.md

 # todo-app-with-dom

-I have made a "To Do App" using DOM (Document Object Model).
+I have made a "To Do App" using JavaScript DOM (Document Object Model).